All Episodes

 Fox News is in charge of the Justice Department.

-I mean, this really is an extraordinary um adoption of the conspiratorial language that the president and his supporters in the news media use to describe the Mueller investigation, the Justice Department.
+I mean, this really is an extraordinary adoption of the conspiratorial language that the president and his supporters in the news media use to describe the Mueller investigation, the Justice Department.

-All right, there you have the reaction, by the way, very predictable, and uh I've I've been warning that this would happen, that this would come, that this is real.
+And I've been warning that this would happen, that this would come, that this is real.

-Bill Barr, the Attorney General confirming what we have known now for a long time.
+Bill Barr, the Attorney General, confirming what we have known now for a long time.

 The evidence now is not even in dispute.

-It is overwhelming and it is incontrovertible on multiple fronts.
+It is overwhelming and it is incontrovertible.

-Yeah, by the Obama administration officials, some of whose voices uh I believe you heard right there in that montage.
+On multiple fronts, there was spying on the Trump campaign by the Obama administration officials, some of whose voices I believe you heard right there in that montage.

 We now have four examples.

-The nine-month FBI investigation, the House Intelligence Committee investigation, the bipartisan Senate committee investigation into Trump Russia collusion, and now definitively the Mueller report, no evidence of Trump Russia collusion.
+The nine-month FBI investigation, the House Intelligence Committee investigation, the bipartisan Senate Committee investigation into Trump-Russia collusion, and now definitively the Mueller report, no evidence of Trump-Russia collusion.

 By the way, that was quoted in the Attorney General's letter.